Matthew-Chidlow/CITS3003_Project_Template/README.md

 * (If you could build the labs, the only extra thing you need is cmake.)
 * A build chain, like: gcc/g++ or clang, etc
-* The build tool: `cmake` https://coderefinery.github.io/installation/cmake/
+* The build tool: `cmake`
+  * A simple `sudo apt install cmake` should work, or whatever is appropriate for your distro

-* Some dev dependenices, which for me on a fresh Ubuntu 20.04 VM are: `sudo apt install cmake libxmu-dev g++ libx11-dev libgl1-mesa-dev libglu1-mesa-dev`
+* Some dev dependencies, which for me on a fresh Ubuntu 20.04 VM are: `sudo apt install cmake libxmu-dev g++ libx11-dev libgl1-mesa-dev libglu1-mesa-dev xorg-dev`

 #### Mac:

 * A build chain, like: gcc/g++ or clang, etc
-* The build tool: `cmake` https://coderefinery.github.io/installation/cmake (make sure to add the binary to PATH)
+* The build tool: `cmake`
+  * Download `.dmg` mac installer from https://cmake.org/download/ and install
+  * Then run the cmake program (like you'd open any other) then from the `Tools` menu select `How to Install For Command Line Use` and run one of the options that is presented to you.
+  * You can now close cmake
 * x11 from https://xquartz.org

 #### Windows:

 * (If you could build the Windows-Labs Windows port of the labs then you already have everything)
 * Visual Studio (not code), and select the `Desktop development with C++` `Workload` in the installer https://visualstudio.microsoft.com/downloads
+* The build tool: `cmake`
+  * Download `.msi` Windows installer from https://cmake.org/download/
-* the build tool: `cmake` https://coderefinery.github.io/installation/cmake (make sure to add the binary to PATH)
+  * When installing, **tick the box that asks you if you want to add it to the PATH.**
+    * Should you fail to do this, you must add it manually afterwards

 ## Initial setup:
 * Download the project template .zip file and unzip it somewhere